geoffreyhale/react-firebase-game/README.md

 - reply-in-progress jumps to wrong post if new post comes in
 - ability to edit your existing posts
 - reactions on posts
-- display replies as replies
+- chronological order for replies (like a conversation)
 - keep user logged in on refresh
 - fix use of user in subcomponents without passing
 - fix crash after log out